SatYu26/Kubernetes-Basics/Build a Kubernetes Application.md

 EOF
 ```

-- - Run the following command to start the test
+- - Run the following command to start the test<br>
     `kubestr fio -f ssd-test.fio -s local-path`
     Additional options like --size and --fiofile can be specified.